This guidance explains the requirements of our CPD scheme and where activities should be recorded.

 Delivered as self-learning (materials access only) or blended learning (materials + live session), each topic provides you with a set of interactive web-based materials to work through in advance of a live online contact session with the course leaders and your peers, providing an opportunity to discuss the materials in more depth and undertake related activities to that topic.

-The courses are accredited by IES and IAQM; those accessing the materials and competing the online live session will be issued with a Certificate of Attendance from UWE Bristol for 3 CPD hours + self-study, which you can then present to IES.
+The courses are endorsed by IAQM; those accessing the materials and competing the online live session will be issued with a Certificate of Attendance from UWE Bristol for 3 CPD hours + self-study, which you can then present to IES.

 Live face-to-face sessions (one per topic): Monday 17 to Friday 21 April 2023, 10:00-16:00